make-software/casper-go-sdk/README.md

 * Identifiers, hashes and related functions [details](types/key/README.md)
 * Cryptography public and private keys functionality [details](types/keypair/README.md)

-Example how to construct deploy and push it to the network:
+Example of how to construct a deploy and push it to the network:
 ```go
 package main